bevy-cheatbook/bevy-cheatbook/src/programming/states.md

 This can also be useful with [Plugins](./plugins.md).
 Each plugin can add its own set of systems to the same state.

+States are implemented using [run criteria](./run-criteria.md) under the hood.
+These special system set constructors are really just helpers to automatically add the state management run criteria.

 ## Controlling States